|

-Jump to the Start of Today's Update (please wait for the page to finish loading).
+Jump to the Start of the Most Recent Update (please wait for the page to finish loading).

 The ETX optics will not need cleaning unless a great glob of something lands on the corrector.
 Do not try to blow dust of the corrector, you'll just cover the corrector with spit.
 (THEN it will need cleaning!)